 Advanced Technology Fact Sheet (PDF*)

 The Advanced Technology Program Executive Office develops new system concepts and key components to ensure the Ballistic Missile Defense System (BMDS) keeps pace with the continually evolving ballistic missile threat.
-The advanced technology effort is focused on developing and demonstrating the next generation of technology that will give us the capability to intercept early in the battle space, force less effective deployment of counter-measures, and reduce the number of interceptors required to defeat a raid of in-bound threats.
+The advanced technology effort is focused on developing and demonstrating the next generation of technology that will give us the capability to intercept across the battle space, discriminate in all phases of the kill chain, and reduce the number of interceptors required to defeat a raid.

 - Discrimination Technology: System modeling has shown that integrating advanced sensors into the missile defense architecture will allow it to efficiently develop precise 3-dimensional tracks, discriminate the threat, and significantly increase system performance.
 The Agency is developing and testing these sensors on-board unmanned aerial vehicles already deployed in the field.
 Additionally, the Agency is exploring two promising, high energy laser candidates, the Diode Pumped Alkali Laser system and the Fiber Combining Laser system using a system of engineering knowledge points to measure progress.
 In parallel, the Agency will collect high-altitude, low-Mach flight data to validate the benefits of operating a high power laser system in this flight regime for a wide spectrum of ballistic missile defense missions.

-- Common Kill Vehicle (CKV) Technology: On March 15 2013 the Agency restructured its Standard Missile-3 Block IIB program.
-Focused on identifying and maturing advanced technology common to all kill vehicles operating outside the earth’s atmosphere, this effort enhances the performance of existing and future BMDS interceptors while broadening the supplier and vendor base.
+- Kill Vehicle Common Technology: The Kill Vehicle Common Technology effort focuses on identifying and maturing advanced technology common to kill vehicles operating outside the earth’s atmosphere.
+This effort’s objective is to enhance the performance of existing and future BMDS interceptors while broadening the supplier and vendor base.

 - Advanced Concepts and Performance Assessments: The Agency established a “Smart Buyer” approach using model-based engineering tools and techniques.
 We assess emerging missile defense needs, analyze alternative concepts and technology, ultimately informing requirements, reducing risk and ensuring cost effective mission solutions.